 The areas shown are ten coral reefs at greatest risk from threats associated with climate change.

-The situations in the Yasuni and the Great Barrier Reef illustrate an important truth: peoples’ willingness to protect nature is rooted in short-term thinking.
-The Half-Earth approach aims to exploit this shortcoming by restoring nature’s rightful place in our everyday lives, where its timeless value is undeniable.
-Protecting a hotspot of global significance, or a “hotspot” that’s the nature just outside the back door, focuses people on a viable goal with personal value.
-It’s easier to relate to “save the Galapagos” or to “save the redwoods” or to save a town’s open space than it is to save an abstract percentage of a land area, even though the outcomes are the same.
-Many of the now-protected areas in the world were saved in just this way.
+The Yasuni and the Great Barrier Reef illustrate an important truth: peoples’ willingness to protect nature is rooted in the familiar.
+Half-Earth aims to harness this tendency by restoring nature’s rightful place in our everyday lives, where its timeless value is undeniable.
+Protecting nature that’s “just outside the back door” focuses people on a viable goal with personal value.
+It’s easier to save a town’s open space than it is to save an abstract percentage of land area.

 Trailer for an award-winning film by Journeyman Pictures and Ryan Patrick Killackey